SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_flowsolverInp.md

 \text{CFL} = \frac{v\,\Delta t}{h}
 $$

 We want this **CFL** number to be around $1.0$.
 This will mean that, for the velocities present in our fluid domain, the temporal and spatial discretizations are _balanced_.
-In our problem, it can be shown that the average expected velocity is about $v = 2.4$ cm/s; the spatial discretization parameter or finite element size is $h = 0.5$.
+In our problem, it can be shown that the average expected velocity is about $v = 16.7$ cm/s; the spatial discretization parameter or finite element size is $h = 0.5$.
 Therefore, if we shoot for a CFL number close to one, we have:

 $$
-\Delta t = \frac{h}{v} = \frac{0.5}{2.4} = 0.2
+\Delta t = \frac{h}{v} = \frac{0.5}{16.7} = 0.03
 $$

 Of course, you can imagine that in a real-world problem things are way more complicated to evaluate: it will be much harder to estimate where your model will have the largest velocities, what the mesh element size will be there, etc. The time step size $\Delta t$ is a parameter that will have a very important impact on the performance of the linear solver of equations.
 The smaller you make it, the _easier_ you will be for the solver to find a solution, but the longer it will take you to reach a certain point in time.

-#### Material Properties Block
+### Material Properties Block

 This block contains the values for density and dynamic viscosity of blood: nothing really new here.
 Be careful though and make sure that you use the same units you have been using through the simulation process!

-#### Output Control Block
+### Output Control Block

 In this block, the meaning of the command is:

-**Number of Timesteps between Restarts: 5** - This line tells the solver how often it should save solution files.
-In this problem, you are really calculating $100$ solutions to the problem at $100$ different time points, but in general you do not want to save a solution file for every single time step.
-Keep in mind that two consecutive solutions are only $\Delta t = 0.2$ seconds apart!
-In this line, we are asking the solver to save every other $5$ files.
-Therefore, the output files of the solver will look like this: restart.0.\*, restart.5.\*, restart.10.\*, restart.15.\*, ...., restart.70.\*, restart.75.\*
+**Number of Timesteps between Restarts: 10** - This line tells the solver how often it should save solution files.
+In this problem, you are really calculating $200$ solutions to the problem at $200$ different time points, but in general you do not want to save a solution file for every single time step.
+Keep in mind that two consecutive solutions are only $\Delta t = 0.03$ seconds apart!
+In this line, we are asking the solver to save every other $20$ files.
+Therefore, the output files of the solver will look like this: restart.0.\*, restart.10.\*, restart.20.\*, restart.30.\*, ...., restart.190.\*, restart.200.\*

+**Number of Force Surfaces: 1** - This is the number of surfaces of the model where we are calculating the wall stress.

+**Surface ID's for Force Calculation: 1** - This line  is list of surface ID’s considered for walls stress calculation.
+In our case, we only defined one surface ID (the number 1, assigned to the cylinder in svPre).

 ### Cardiovascular Modeling Parameters Block